What makes people read content online?

 - When someone is reading quickly, lines of about 100 characters per line are best.

-When it comes to formatting your blog content in order to increase blog readership, several factors apart from blog width matter.
+When it comes to formatting your blog content in order to increase the target market of your blog site readership, several factors apart from blog width matter.
 Font size and font typeface are also important.

 So what’s the ideal blog width and how many characters per line is best?
-Well, most people claim that around 66 characters per line is better, but I’ve found that anywhere from 55 to 100 characters can work best for most popular and industry blogs.
+Well, most people claim that around 66 characters per line is better, but I’ve found that anywhere from 55 to 100 characters can work best for most popular and industry blog sites.